Beyond Softmax and Entropy: Convergence Rates of Policy Gradients with f-SoftArgmax Parameterization & Coupled

 Overall, our contributions are threefold: \begin{itemize}[leftmargin=0.3em,itemsep=0.2em,topsep=0.1em,parsep=0pt,partopsep=0pt] \item We introduce $f$-softargmax policy parameterizations and study the regularity of the associated $f$-regularized value function as a function of the policy parameters.
-We show that it is smooth, satisfies a non-uniform \L{}ojasiewicz inequality, and, by exploiting a monotonicity property, admits a uniform bound on a Polyak-\L{}ojasiewicz constant on a region of interest that is easy to project onto. \item We prove global last-iterate convergence guarantees for stochastic policy gradient in the tabular setting, with fully explicit sample complexity bounds that apply to both regularized and unregularized objectives. \item We demonstrate that alternative couplings beyond entropy--softmax lead to improved sample complexity for an unregularized problem both theoretically and empirically.
-In particular, the Tsallis coupling yields polynomial dependencies on problem parameters, resulting in an exponential improvement over softmax, and provides additional flexibility for practical adaptation. \end{itemize}

-The paper is organized as follows. \Cref{sec:backgound} introduces the necessary background. \Cref{sec:prop-rvf} presents the $f$-softargmax parameterization and the properties of the $f$-regularized value under this parameterization.
+We show that it is smooth, satisfies a non-uniform \L{}ojasiewicz inequality, and, by exploiting a monotonicity property, admits a uniform bound on a Polyak-\L{}ojasiewicz constant on a region of interest that is easy to project onto. \item We prove global last-iterate convergence guarantees for stochastic tabular policy gradient, with fully explicit sample complexity bounds that apply to both regularized and unregularized objectives. \item We demonstrate that alternative couplings beyond entropy--softmax lead to improved sample complexity for an unregularized problem both theoretically and empirically.
+In particular, the Tsallis coupling yields polynomial dependencies on problem parameters, resulting in an exponential improvement over softmax, and provides additional flexibility for practical adaptation. \end{itemize} The paper is organized as follows. \Cref{sec:backgound} introduces the necessary background. \Cref{sec:prop-rvf} presents the $f$-softargmax parameterization and the properties of the $f$-regularized value under this parameterization.
 Convergence rates for policy gradient are established in \Cref{sec:convergence_analysis_fpg}, and numerical experiments are reported in \Cref{sec:experiments}.